-The eight exhibitions are tailored for every region of New Hampshire, featuring images that characterize each specific area.
-The seven regional exhibitions are at: Belknap Mill Society in Laconia; Colby-Sawyer College in New London; Portsmouth Historical Society; Historical Society of Cheshire County in Keene; the Manchester Historic Association; Museum of the White Mountains at Plymouth State University; and the Tillotson Center in Colebrook.
-The flagship exhibition at the New Hampshire Historical Society in Concord showcases the state as a whole and will be on view through February 12, 2022.
-Get a preview of the photographs in this video.
+The eight exhibitions were tailored for every region of New Hampshire, featuring images that characterize each specific area.
+The seven regional exhibitions were at: Belknap Mill Society in Laconia; Colby-Sawyer College in New London; Portsmouth Historical Society; Historical Society of Cheshire County in Keene; the Manchester Historic Association; Museum of the White Mountains at Plymouth State University; and the Tillotson Center in Colebrook.
+The flagship exhibition at the New Hampshire Historical Society in Concord showcased the state as a whole and was on view from October 1, 2021, through February 12, 2022.
+See some of the photographs in this video.

 The New Hampshire Now

-—features 256 of these powerful images.
-The book is an entirely New Hampshire production, designed by Peter Randall in Portsmouth, printed at Puritan Press in Hollis, and produced on paper from Monadnock Paper Mills in Bennington.
-It contains an introduction by esteemed New Hampshire author Howard Mansfield, and forewords by New Hampshire Historical Society President Bill Dunlap and New Hampshire Now Project Director Gary Samson, who is New Hampshire’s seventh Artist Laureate.
+book, featuring 256 of of the project's powerful images, was an entirely New Hampshire production—designed by Peter Randall in Portsmouth, printed at Puritan Press in Hollis, and produced on paper from Monadnock Paper Mills in Bennington.
+The book included an introduction by New Hampshire author Howard Mansfield and forewords by New Hampshire Historical Society President Bill Dunlap and New Hampshire Now Project Director Gary Samson, who is New Hampshire’s seventh Artist Laureate.

-All eight partner organizations are also hosting public programs and events of their own.
-Funded by New Hampshire Humanities, these programs feature a variety of speakers who explore such topics as the history of documentary photography projects in the United States, the sense and power of place and how that can resonate in a photograph, and delving into our state identity through visual representations of New Hampshire.
-See the project website (newhampshirenow.org
+All eight partner organizations hosted public programs and events of their own.
+Funded by New Hampshire Humanities, these programs featured a variety of speakers who explored such topics as the history of documentary photography projects in the United States, the sense and power of place and how that can resonate in a photograph, and delving into our state identity through visual representations of New Hampshire.

 A panel discussion called “New Hampshire Through the Lens of a Camera” was held via Zoom on October 13, 2021, and featured several of the photographers who created images for New Hampshire Now